Published November 23 2024

 Trees may have caused damage to personal property such as homes, decks or other structures.
 For help determining permitting required to make repairs to damaged structures, please reach out to buildingreview@bellevuewa.gov.

-As power outages continue, community members are encouraged to check on their neighbors especially as temperatures drop, clear storm drains of debris ahead of expected rains and refer to the safety tips below.
+Community members are encouraged to check on their neighbors, clear storm drains of debris and refer to the safety tips below.
 Tips in 繁體中文, Русский, español, tiếng Việt and 日本語 are available at Windstorms.

 Safety Tips